 4. Editors only need to know how to edit

 In addition, Editors need to have a basic understanding of sound clean up and color correction.
-This is at a minimum, Editors should have a through knowledge of Photoshop and After Effects.
+This is at a minimum, Editors should have a thorough knowledge of Photoshop and After Effects.

 What?
 Vince, You’re crazy!
 I do fine without any of that.
 Maybe you do.
 But when a producer needs a problem fixed and the editor in the bay next to you can come to the rescue, who do you think they are going to hire back first next season?

 You need to be a swiss army knife.
-Yes it’s great at cutting, but it can do all this other stuff in a pinch.
+Yes, it’s great for cutting, but it can do all this other stuff in a pinch.

 After you’ve become an expert at your NLE of choice, then become an expert in a competing NLE.